-For more information on these programs, go to www.irs.gov and enter keyword "VITA" in the upper right-hand corner.
+For more information on these programs, go to IRS.gov and enter keyword "VITA" in the upper right-hand corner.

 Internet.
-You can access the IRS website at www.irs.gov 24 hours a day, 7 days a week to:
+You can access the IRS website at IRS.gov 24 hours a day, 7 days a week to:

 - E-file your return.
-Find out about commercial tax preparation and e-file services available free to eligible taxpayers. - Check the status of your 2009 refund.
-Go to www.irs.gov and click on Where's My Refund.
+Find out about commercial tax preparation and e-file services available free to eligible taxpayers. - Check the status of your 2010 refund.
+Go to IRS.gov and click on Where's My Refund.
 Wait at least 72 hours after the IRS acknowledges receipt of your e-filed return, or 3 to 4 weeks after mailing a paper return.
 If you filed Form 8379 with your return, wait 14 weeks (11 weeks if you filed electronically).
-Have your 2009 tax return available so you can provide your social security number, your filing status, and the exact whole dollar amount of your refund. - Download forms, instructions, and publications. - Order IRS products online. - Research your tax questions online.Search publications online by topic or - keyword. - View Internal Revenue Bulletins (IRBs) published in the last few years. - Figure your withholding allowances using the withholding calculator online at www.irs.gov/individuals. - Determine if Form 6251 must be filed by using our Alternative Minimum Tax (AMT) Assistant. - Sign up to receive local and national tax news by email. - Get information on starting and operating a small business.
+Have your 2010 tax return available so you can provide your social security number, your filing status, and the exact whole dollar amount of your refund. - Download forms, including talking tax forms, instructions, and publications. - Order IRS products online. - Research your tax questions online. - Search publications online by topic or keyword. - Use the online Internal Revenue Code, regulations, or other official guidance. - View Internal Revenue Bulletins (IRBs) published in the last few years. - Figure your withholding allowances using the withholding calculator online at www.irs.gov/individuals. - Determine if Form 6251 must be filed by using our Alternative Minimum Tax (AMT) Assistant. - Sign up to receive local and national tax news by email. - Get information on starting and operating a small business.